ianstormtaylor/superstruct/docs/reference.md

   id: 'uuid',
   name: 'string',
   email: 'email',
+  age: 30,
   is_admin: 'boolean?',
 })
 ```

-These custom types are simple functions that return `true/false` denoting whether the value passed in is valid or not.
+These custom types are simple functions that return `true/false` or a string denoting the reason the value passed in is invalid, in case you want to build more helpful error messages.

 ## Errors

 Superstruct throws detailed errors when data is invalid, so that you can build extremely precise errors of your own to give your end users the best possible experience.

 ### Error Properties